hosseinoliabak/cisco/QoS/01_00_introduction.md

 # Quality of Service (QoS):

+* IP has been originally designed to provide "best effort" service
-Internet is best effort of FIFO (First In First Out).
-This is not QoS.
+* Internet is best effort of FIFO (First In First Out).
+This is not QoS
+* Over provisioning of IP networks is an easy option to start with
+* In many cases, congestion that causes degraded quality of service is a local issue in the network of an ISP
+* Bandwidth cost is steadily decreasing, thereby many ISPs use this method to address the problem
+* This method cannot ensure the necessary QoS; for example jitter cannot be controlled by over provisioning

-QoS are tools which tunes bandwidth, delay, jitter, and loss for every your interested traffic
+* QoS are tools which tunes bandwidth, delay, jitter, and loss for every your interested traffic
+* Some critical applications are moving to IP
+  * Voice over IP
+  * Grid computing
+* QoS is not limited to IP network and packet level traffic control.
+The research in this area has extended into wireless and optical domain as well
+  * 802.11e: Service differentiation in WLAN
+  * Automatic configuration and management in next generation optical networks (ASON)

 ## When QoS is needed?

 Network congestion causes delay.